viacheslav-lasukov/PMBoK6/Artefacts/Basis of Estimates.md

   - "#project-document"
 Description: "[[Basis of Estimates#Description|📝]]" Started By: "[[6.4 Estimate Activity Durations]]"
+Section: 6.4.3.2
 ---
 # Description
-Regardless of the level of detail, the supporting documentation should provide a clear and complete understanding of how the duration estimate was derived.
+Regardless of the level of detail, the supporting documentation should provide a clear and complete understanding of how the duration/cost/resource estimate was derived.
 ## May Include
 ### For Schedule
 - Documentation of the basis of the estimate (i.e., how it was developed)